PacktPublishing/Webflow-by-Example/README.md

 ## Get to Know the Author
 **Ali Rushdan Tariq**
-is a Product Designer, Strategist, and award-winning writer with more than 10 years of experience helping startups, scaleups, and large corporations build simple and innovative solutions to complex problems while growing strong design teams.
-He is passionate about advocating for user-centered design cultures in organizations and in mentoring junior designers.
-At the time of writing, he designs training and communications solutions for more than two million frontline workers.
+is a product designer, strategist, and award-winning writer with more than 10 years of experience helping start-ups, scale-ups, and large corporations build simple solutions to complex problems while growing strong design teams.
+He is passionate about advocating user-centered design cultures in organizations and mentoring junior designers.
+At the time of writing, he is a Principal Designer and Associate Director of product design at Slalom Build, where he helps organizations design products that make a difference.
 When not designing, he enjoys traveling (in a non-pandemic-riddled world), photography, cooking, and the occasional video game.
-He is based in Kitchener, Canada with his wife.
+He is based in Kitchener, Canada, with his wife and son.